baoduy/hbd.astro-paper/src/content/blog/07-ks-hosting-longhorn-on-kubernetes.md

 ## What is Longhorn?

-Longhorn is a cloud-native distributed block storage system designed for Kubernetes, and known for its lightweight, reliable, and open-source nature, which simplifies the process of adding persistent storage to Kubernetes clusters, making it easier to run stateful applications.
+Longhorn, an innovative open-source project by **Rancher Labs**, offers a reliable, lightweight, and user-friendly distributed block storage system for Kubernetes.

 1. **High Availability**: Longhorn replicates storage volumes across multiple nodes in the Kubernetes cluster, ensuring that data remains available even if a node fails.